 Elms prefer full sun or partial shade and moist, well-drained fertile soil.
 They adapt to wet or dry soil as well.
-They make good street trees because they tolerate urban conditions, but keep in mind than planting an elm tree near sidewalks can lead to cracks and raised areas.
+They make good street trees because they tolerate urban conditions, but keep in mind that planting an elm tree near sidewalks can lead to cracks and raised areas.

 You can plant container-grown trees any time of year.
-Bare root, balled and burlapped elms are best planted in spring or late fall.
+Bare root, balled, and burlapped elms are best planted in spring or late fall.
 Don’t amend the soil in the hole at planting time unless it is very poor.
 Add a little compost to the fill dirt for poor soils.
 Wait until next spring to fertilize an elm tree.

 Water young trees weekly in the absence of rain.
-A good way to water a young tree is to bury the end of a water hose a couple of inches in the soil and let the water run as slowly as possible for about an hour.
+A good way to water a young tree is to bury the end of a water hose a couple of inches (5 cm.) in the soil and let the water run as slowly as possible for about an hour.
 After the first couple of years, the tree only needs watering during prolonged dry spells.